OneMain (NYSE:OMF) Trading 5.2% Higher After Strong Earnings

-OneMain Holdings, Inc. (NYSE:OMF – Get Rating)’s stock price traded up 5.2% during mid-day trading on Tuesday after the company announced better than expected quarterly earnings.
-The stock traded as high as $44.83 and last traded at $44.51.
+OneMain Holdings, Inc. (NYSE:OMF – Get Rating)’s share price shot up 5.2% during mid-day trading on Tuesday after the company announced better than expected quarterly earnings.
+The company traded as high as $44.83 and last traded at $44.51.
 326,934 shares traded hands during mid-day trading, a decline of 78% from the average session volume of 1,458,465 shares.
 The stock had previously closed at $42.31.

-The financial services provider reported $1.56 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.50 by $0.06.
-The firm had revenue of $1.06 billion during the quarter, compared to the consensus estimate of $1.06 billion.
+The financial services provider reported $1.56 earnings per share for the quarter, beating analysts’ consensus estimates of $1.50 by $0.06.
 OneMain had a return on equity of 29.95% and a net margin of 19.10%.
-The company’s revenue for the quarter was up 3.7% on a year-over-year basis.
-During the same quarter last year, the company posted $2.38 EPS.
+The company had revenue of $1.06 billion for the quarter, compared to analysts’ expectations of $1.06 billion.
+During the same quarter in the previous year, the company posted $2.38 earnings per share.
+The business’s revenue for the quarter was up 3.7% compared to the same quarter last year.

 OneMain Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, February 24th.
-Investors of record on Friday, February 17th will be given a $1.00 dividend.
-This is an increase from OneMain’s previous quarterly dividend of $0.95.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, February 24th.
+Stockholders of record on Friday, February 17th will be paid a $1.00 dividend.
+This is a boost from OneMain’s previous quarterly dividend of $0.95.
 The ex-dividend date is Thursday, February 16th.
-This represents a $4.00 dividend on an annualized basis and a yield of 8.69%.
-OneMain’s payout ratio is presently 53.98%.
+This represents a $4.00 annualized dividend and a dividend yield of 8.69%.
+OneMain’s dividend payout ratio is presently 53.98%.

-Several hedge funds have recently made changes to their positions in OMF.
-Steward Partners Investment Advisory LLC increased its stake in shares of OneMain by 78.9% during the second quarter.
-Steward Partners Investment Advisory LLC now owns 680 shares of the financial services provider’s stock valued at $25,000 after buying an additional 300 shares during the period.
-Wipfli Financial Advisors LLC purchased a new position in shares of OneMain during the third quarter valued at approximately $26,000.
-Atlas Capital Advisors LLC purchased a new position in shares of OneMain during the second quarter valued at approximately $29,000.
-Geneos Wealth Management Inc. increased its stake in shares of OneMain by 129.0% during the first quarter.
-Geneos Wealth Management Inc. now owns 710 shares of the financial services provider’s stock valued at $33,000 after buying an additional 400 shares during the period.
-Finally, Quadrant Capital Group LLC increased its stake in shares of OneMain by 42.4% during the second quarter.
-Quadrant Capital Group LLC now owns 1,368 shares of the financial services provider’s stock valued at $51,000 after buying an additional 407 shares during the period.
-84.29% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Steward Partners Investment Advisory LLC increased its stake in shares of OneMain by 78.9% in the second quarter.
+Steward Partners Investment Advisory LLC now owns 680 shares of the financial services provider’s stock worth $25,000 after purchasing an additional 300 shares during the period.
+Geneos Wealth Management Inc. grew its holdings in OneMain by 129.0% in the 1st quarter.
+Geneos Wealth Management Inc. now owns 710 shares of the financial services provider’s stock valued at $33,000 after buying an additional 400 shares during the last quarter.
+Atlas Capital Advisors LLC bought a new position in OneMain in the 2nd quarter worth approximately $29,000.
+Wipfli Financial Advisors LLC bought a new stake in shares of OneMain in the third quarter valued at approximately $26,000.
+Finally, Quadrant Capital Group LLC grew its stake in shares of OneMain by 42.4% in the second quarter.
+Quadrant Capital Group LLC now owns 1,368 shares of the financial services provider’s stock worth $51,000 after acquiring an additional 407 shares during the last quarter.
+Institutional investors and hedge funds own 84.29% of the company’s stock.

 OneMain Company Profile